learn-co-curriculum/phrg-git-add-patch/README.md

 Stage this hunk [y,n,q,a,d,j,J,g,/,e,?]?
 ```

-`git` has returned that it `Split into 2 hunks.`, and now only our `:lizards` diff is shown.
+`git` has returned that it `Split into 2 hunks.`, and now only our `:lizards` diff is reported.
 This looks good!
 Lets stage it:

 ```